sktime/pytorch-forecasting/docs/source/developer_guide.rst

 Coverage output lands in ``htmlcov/``; the terminal report shows missing lines per file (``--cov-report=term-missing:skip-covered``).

-**Registry auto-discovery.** Both the v1 registry (``TestAllPtForecasters``) and the v2 registry (``TestAllPtForecastersV2``) discover estimators through ``all_objects``.
+**Registry auto-discovery.** The v2 test suite (``TestAllPtForecastersV2``) discovers estimators through the ``all_objects`` registry.
 A correctly registered model is therefore picked up and tested automatically, so you rarely need to write a per-model test file.
 What you do need to provide is ``get_test_train_params`` on the package class: keep every configuration small (minimal sequence length, tiny hidden sizes) so the registry-driven tests stay fast in CI.

 Continuous integration
 ~~~~~~~~~~~~~~~~~~~~~~